cast-org/figuration/docs/widgets/player.md

 ## Examples

-The icons shown in the examples are from [Font Awesome](http://fontawesome.io/), and not included with CFW.
+The icons shown in the examples are from [Font Awesome](http://fontawesome.io/), and not included with Figuration.

 ### Simple Audio Player